-Founded by Immigrant Legal Advocacy Project in 2005 and was initially fiscally sponsored by Maine People’s Resource Center (MPRC), the Maine Immigrants’ Rights Coalition, also known as MIRC, grew in size and power from 20 members to 69 members located throughout the state.
-What began as a small, informal yet vibrant coalition 12 years ago transitioned into today’s full-fledged, independent 501c3 , immigrant-led non-profit organization.
+Founded by Immigrant Legal Advocacy Project in 2005 and was initially fiscally sponsored by Maine People’s Resource Center (MPRC), the Maine Immigrants’ Rights Coalition, also known as MIRC, grew in size and power from 20 members to 85 members located throughout the state.
+What began as a small, informal yet vibrant coalition in 2005 transitioned into today’s full-fledged, independent 501c3 , immigrant-led non-profit organization.

 About Immigrants in Maine

-MIRC’s core constituency includes an estimated 54,525 immigrants and refugees, including asylum seekers, undocumented people, and their native children from diverse countries who are living throughout Maine.
+MIRC’s core constituency includes an estimated 87,217 immigrants and refugees, including asylum seekers, undocumented people, and their native children from diverse countries who are living throughout Maine.
 Maine’s population grew by 2.6 percent from 2010 to 2020, according to US Census 2020 Maine profile.
 MIRC operates statewide, with activities concentrated in the Cumberland, Androscoggin, York, Kennebec, and Washington counties.

 As the number of immigrants and refugees in Maine continues to grow, it has become increasingly more important to understand the needs and priorities of immigrants and how to ensure their inclusion and integration into day-to-day life.
 Policies that create opportunities for well-being and prosperity are needed in Maine, and without organizations like MIRC that have specific policy platforms and work toward them each day, these policies will not come to be.